Roman law: Twelve Tables

-Early law and jurisprudence
+Early republican law

-Among the most consequential laws passed during the early Republic were the Lex Canuleia (445 BC), which allowed marriage —conubium— between patricians and plebeians; the Leges Liciinae Sextiae (367 BC), which restricted the amount of public land —ager publicus— that any citizen could occupy, and stipulated that one of the two annual consuls must be plebeian; the Lex Ogulnia (300 BC), which permitted plebeians to hold certain priestly offices; and the Lex Hortensia (287 BC), which stated that the determinations of plebeian assemblies —plebiscita— would henceforth be binding on the entire populus Romanus, both patricians and plebeians.
+Among the most consequential laws passed during the early Republic were the Lex Canuleia (445 BC), which allowed marriage (conubium) between patricians and plebeians; the Leges Liciinae Sextiae (367 BC), which restricted the amount of public land (ager publicus) that any citizen could occupy, and stipulated that one of the two annual consuls must be plebeian; the Lex Ogulnia (300 BC), which permitted plebeians to hold certain priestly offices as pontiffs or augurs; and the Lex Hortensia (287 BC), which stated that the determinations of plebeian assemblies (plebiscita) would henceforth be binding on the entire populus Romanus, both patricians and plebeians.

 Another important statute from the Republican era is the Lex Aquilia of 286 BC, which may be regarded as the root of modern tort law.

+Jurisprudence

-However, Rome's most important contribution to European legal culture was not the enactment of well-drafted statutes, but the emergence of a class of professional jurists (prudentes or jurisprudentes, sing. prudens) and of a legal science.
+Rome's most important contribution to European legal culture was not the enactment of well-drafted statutes, but the emergence of a class of professional jurists (prudentes or jurisprudentes, sing. prudens) and of a legal science.
 This was achieved in a gradual process of applying the scientific methods of Greek philosophy to the subject of law, a subject which the Greeks themselves never treated as a science.

 Traditionally, the origins of Roman legal science are connected to Gnaeus Flavius.
-Flavius is said to have published around the year 300 BC the formularies containing the words which had to be spoken in court to begin a legal action.
+Around the year 300 BC, Flavius is said to have published the formularies containing the words which had to be spoken in court to begin a legal action.
 Before the time of Flavius, these formularies are said to have been secret and known only to the priests.
 Their publication made it possible for non-priests to explore the meaning of these legal texts.
-Whether or not this story is credible, jurists were active and legal treatises were written in larger numbers before the 2nd century BC.
-Among the famous jurists of the republican period are Quintus Mucius Scaevola, who wrote a voluminous treatise on all aspects of the law, which was very influential in later times, and Servius Sulpicius Rufus, a friend of Marcus Tullius Cicero.
+Whether or not this story is credible, jurists were active, and legal treatises were written in larger numbers before the 2nd century BC.
+Among the famous jurists of the republican period are Quintus Mucius Scaevola, who wrote an influential and voluminous treatise on all aspects of the law, and Servius Sulpicius Rufus, a friend of Marcus Tullius Cicero.
 Thus, Rome had developed a very sophisticated legal system and a refined legal culture when the Roman republic was replaced by the monarchical system of the Principate in 27 BC.